Creating a Career Development Plan: Tips and Strategies

 - Specific tasks to help self-development

-An action plan will outline specific courses, learning resources and coaching sessions, as well as supportive mentors who will aid in the process of professional development.
+An action plan will outline specific training programs, learning resources and coaching sessions, as well as supportive mentors that aid in the process of professional development.

 Implement Your Plan

-The last step is to execute your career development plan.
-This involves assessing the progress made and altering your plan if needs arise.
-By regularly assessing your progress, you can remain focused on what is working best for your personal development and offers opportunities to reflect on challenges faced so far.
+The last step is to execute the career development plan.
+It involves reviewing the progress made and altering your plan when necessary.
+By regularly assessing your progress, you can stay focused on what works to improve your own personal performance and provides opportunities to think about challenges that you’ve encountered up to now.

-Make time for yourself every week.
-Spend a minimum of a couple of hours weekly in focusing on personal growth goals.
-This could involve attending classes or discussion groups in your field of employment or actively trying different methods in your work routine.
+Make time for yourself each week.
+Spend a minimum of a couple of hours each week to focusing on the personal growth goals outlined – this could include attending classes or discussions within your region of work, or experimenting with creative methods at work regularly.

 | Benefits of Creating a Career Development Plan |